pjamesjoyce/lcopt/docs/2_use.rst

 When your model's ready you can export it to SimaPro as a .csv file and the parameter sets you've created as an Excel file (Note: you need SimaPro developer to import the parameter sets from the Excel file).

-To run the analyses interactively using brightway2 there's an additional setup step.
-See below.
+To run the analyses interactively using brightway2, make sure you've completed the additional setup step (:ref:`bw2_setup_step`).

 The 'QUIT' button in the top right hand corner will shut down the Flask server and tell you to close the window.